 Professor Steven Vogel, Chair

 Professors Barbara Fultner, Anthony J. Lisska; Associate Professor Mark Moller (Dean of First Year Students); Assistant Professor Sam Cowling; Visiting Assistant Professors Jonathan Maskit (On leave 2015-2016), John McHugh, John Ramsey; Instructor Christa Johnson

 Departmental Guidelines and Goals

 To do philosophy is to encounter some of the most fundamental questions that can be asked about human existence.
 Philosophical investigation leads students to recognize the otherwise unnoticed assumptions that underpin even our most ordinary ways of interacting with other persons and engaging in human projects.
 Such assumptions concern, for example, the nature of human knowledge, action, and value.
 Philosophy challenges students to move beyond uncritical patterns of thought, to recognize problems, and to exchange a more naive worldview for a more considered and justifiable one.
 In doing so, students learn to think in ways that are simultaneously disciplined and imaginative.
 Philosophy Department faculty members cooperatively approach these concerns from diverse perspectives, both in studying the works of major philosophers and in their own creative activity.
 Students are encouraged to join with the faculty in this inquiry and to philosophize creatively on their own.
 The courses and seminars in the Department are intended to develop the abilities necessary for these activities.

-Typically students without previous experience with philosophy will enroll in Philosophy 101 (Introduction to Philosophy) or possibly in one of the First-Year Seminars (FYS 102) offered by members of the Philosophy Department.
-Philosophy 121 and 126 are also possible choices for such students.
+Typically students without previous experience with philosophy will enroll in Philosophy 101 (Introduction to Philosophy) or else in Philosophy 121 (Ethics) or 126 (Social and Political Philosophy).
 Students who wish to continue in Philosophy and perhaps to major or minor in it will then usually take Philosophy 200 (Philosophical Studies) as their second course.
 Philosophy 200 is also available, with the instructor's consent, for students with a special interest in philosophy who have not taken any previous college-level course in the field.